 Bhutan's demography is changing rapidly.
-By 2047, Bhutan's population of people over 65 will double from 50,715 to 118,650 and every 100 working-age Bhutanese will have to support 19.3 senior citizens.15
+By 2047, Bhutan's population of people over 65 will double from 50,715 to 118,650 and every 100 working-age Bhutanese will have to support 19.3 senior citizens.
+Combined with other trends of Bhutanese immigrating out in droves and a low fertility rate (1.8 per woman), the burden of old age care is looming large.

-15UNFPA, (2022), Population Aging in Bhutan: Current Situation and Future Prospects
+15 UNFPA, (2022), Population Ageing in Bhutan: Current Situation and Future Prospects